ThKrypt/QualCoder/01-Introduction.md

 ## INSTALLATION

 ### Prerequisites
-You will need a 64 bit VLC player installed for all versions up to version 3.1.
+You will need a 64 bit [VLC](https://www.videolan.org/vlc/)player installed for all versions up to version 3.1.
 For versions 3.2 and newer, VLC is optional, but you will need it installed if you need to do any audio/video coding.
-[VLC](https://www.videolan.org/vlc/)
-Optionally, install ffmpeg for speech to text and waveform display.
+Optionally, install ffmpeg for speech to text and waveform display, see https://phoenixnap.com/kb/ffmpeg-windows..

 ### Windows